Deep Recurrent Regression for Facial Landmark Detection: Experiments

+Some may argue that our network is too large and deep, it may impractical to be used.
+Since the most time consuming module is the spatial resolution-preserved network, we explore the effects of different sub-networks in this subsection.
+Also the input size of image can effect the running time, e.g., the running time of $128 \times 128$'s image is 4 times faster than that of $256 \times 256$'s.
+Hence, we also explore the effects of different sizes of input images.

-\textbf{Effects of different input sizes and networks.} This set of experiments is to explore the effects of different deep sub-networks and different sizes of input images.
-We show the results of two different types of frameworks: VGG-S~\footnote{https://github.com/BVLC/caffe/wiki/Model-Zoo} and VGG-19, where VGG-S is a small convolutional neural network and it only has 5 convolution layers.
-Note that some modifications are made on the two frameworks as described above.
-We also report the results with two different input sizes: 256x256 and 128x128.
-Table \ref{different_size} shows the comparison results, from which it can be seen that: (1) the larger network or larger input size will lead to better results; (2) our framework is capable of exploiting different types of characteristics, i.e., accuracy or speed, by using different sub-networks or different input sizes.
+We show the results of two different types of frameworks: VGG-S~\footnote{https://github.com/BVLC/caffe/wiki/Model-Zoo} and VGG-19, where VGG-S is a small convolutional neural network and it only has five convolutional layers.
+Note that same modifications are made on the two frameworks as described above (i.e., removing all the fully-connected layers, keeping the first two pooling layers, other pooling layers are removed and adding two deconvolutional layers).
+After the modification, it has five convolutional layers, two max pooling layers and two deconvolutional layers.
+Table.~\ref{Network_def} shows the network architecture of VGG-S. Compared to VGG-19, VGG-S is a very small network.
+This set of experiments is to show us that whether our method can performs well in the small network.
+We also report the results with two different input sizes: $256 \times 256$ and $128 \times 128$.